redifo/Project3/README.md

 The deployed site: [Wordle](https://wordle-ci-569efaee926b.herokuapp.com/)

 Wordle Game is a captivating and intellectually stimulating word puzzle that challenges players to guess a five-letter word within a limited number of attempts.
-This interactive game combines the thrill of word discovery with the excitement of problem-solving.
-Players choose from three difficulty levels, tailoring the challenge to their skill level.

 ## CONTENTS
 * [Introduction](#introduction)